Reflecting Australia’s Immigration Detention Issue in relation to Article 9 of the ICCPR

 Administrative detention is a special form which is ‘in general less regulated by law’.[25]
 ‘The objective is to guarantee that another measure, such as deportation or expulsion, can be implemented’.
 [26]

-Usually Immigration detention adopts administrative detention, and the length only last till the deportation.
+Usually, Immigration detention adopts administrative detention, and the length only last until deportation.
 However, historically the duration for mandatory detention is prolonged and punitive, thus it’s no different with punitive criminal detention.
-From the viewpoint of UNHRC, Australia has breached the Art 9 of the ICCPR.
-UNHRC stresses that the basic prohibition of discrimination stipulated in the para 2 of Art 1 under the Convention,[27] is also applied to non-citizens as the rights recognized in ICCPR, etc. [28]
+From the viewpoint of UNHRC, Australia has breached Art 9 of the ICCPR.
+UNHRC stresses that the basic prohibition of discrimination stipulated in the paragraph 2 of Art 1 under the Convention,[27] is also applied to non-citizens as the rights recognized in ICCPR, etc. [28]

 OHCHR believes that ‘infractions of immigration laws and regulations should not be considered as criminal offences’, also, ‘detention of migrants on the ground of their irregular status should under no circumstance be of a punitive nature.[31]